 REARC is the conference on Reconstructive and Experimental Archaeology.

-The organization behind, SEAPT, has no members but consists of a dedicated committee, making everything work each time.
+The organisation behind, SEAPT, has no members but consists of a dedicated committee, making everything work each time.
 EXARC supports the organization with know-how and more.
-As EXARC would like to cooperate for quite a while longer, it was decided to put this on paper.
+As EXARC would like to cooperate for a longer period, it was decided to put this on paper.
 EXARC hosts the REARC website, handles part of the registration, while REARC does everything necessary in the United States itself.
 EXARC also helps with PR for the conference and offers all non-EXARC members some material about EXARC.
-The memorandum was signed by REARC chair and EXARC Director on October 1st 2018.
+REARC chair and EXARC Director signed the memorandum on October the 1st, 2018.

 Photo Copyright: The Colonial Williamsburg Foundation